 The average surface water temperature this year was similar to previous years.
-The preceding winter was cold and most Michigan lakes had average ice and snow cover.
-This led to cooler water temperatures in the spring, which persisted due to abundant cloud cover and rainfall in the early summer.
-As a result, the water temperatures later in the summer did not exceed 80 degrees.
-Cooler water can hold more oxygen, so lower temperatures are preferable.
+Most Michigan lakes had average ice and snow cover over the previous winter This led to typical water temperatures in the spring, but abundant sunshine in May and June brought a quick warm up.
+July and August brought more rain than usual and the increased cloud cover and rain helped to keep the lake below 80 degrees.
+Cooler water can hold more oxygen, so the lower temperatures were preferable.

 We also measured temperature at different depths to create a profile.
 This data shows how the temperature changed with depth and whether or not a thermocline was present in the lake.
 During the spring test, there was not a defined thermocline.
-By the summer sampling, the water was stratified and water temperatures decreased sharply from 12 to 18 feet.
+By the summer sampling, the water was stratified and water temperatures decreased sharply from 9 to 18 feet.
 The thermocline was near 15 feet.